-- For contributions in 2022 to a traditional IRA, the deduction phaseout range for an individual covered by a retirement plan at work begins at income of \$109,000 for joint filers and \$68,000 for a single person or head of household.
-These are 2022 amounts that increase to \$116,000 for joint filers and \$73,000 for a single person or head of household for 2023. - The dollar limit on annual elective deferrals an individual could make to a 403(b) retirement plan was \$20,500 for 2022.
-It increases to \$22,500 for 2023. - The catch-up contribution limit on elective deferrals to a 403(b) retirement plan for individuals who had attained age 50 by the end of the year was \$6,500 for 2022.
-For 2023, the limit increases to \$7,500. - The IRS has announced that it will not issue private letter rulings addressing the following questions: (1) Whether an individual is a minister of the gospel for federal tax purposes; (2) eligibility for a parsonage exclusion or housing allowance; (3) eligibility for exemption from self-employment taxes; (4) self-employed status for Social Security; or (5) exemption of wages from income tax withholding; and (6) whether amounts distributed to a retired minister from a pension or annuity plan are excludible from the minister's gross income as a parsonage allowance. - The standard business mileage rate was 58.5 cents per mile for business miles driven during the first half of 2022, and 62.5 cent per mile for business miles driven during the second half of 2022.
-The mileage rate for 2023 was not available at the time of publication but will be available on the IRS website. - Many churches employ retired persons who are receiving Social Security benefits.
+• For contributions in 2023 to a traditional IRA, the deduction phaseout income range for an individual covered by a retirement plan at work runs between \$116,000 and \$136,000 for joint filers and \$73,000 and \$83,000 for a single person or head of household.

+These ranges increase in 2024.
+The range for joint filers will run between \$123,000 and \$143,000.
+The range for a single person or head of household will run between \$77,000 and \$87,000.

+- The dollar limit on annual elective deferrals an individual could make to a 401(k) or 403(b) retirement plan was \$22,500 for 2023.
+It increases to \$23,000 for 2024. - The catch-up contribution limit on elective deferrals to a 401(k) or 403(b) retirement plan for individuals who had attained age 50 by the end of the year was \$7,500 for 2023.
+It will remain \$7,500 for 2024. - The IRS has announced that it will not issue private letter rulings addressing the following questions: (1) Whether an individual is a minister of the gospel for federal tax purposes; (2) eligibility for a parsonage exclusion or housing allowance; (3) eligibility for exemption from self-employment taxes; (4) self-employed status for Social Security; or (5) exemption of wages from income tax withholding; and (6) whether amounts distributed to a retired minister from a pension or annuity plan are excludible from the minister's gross income as a parsonage allowance. - Many churches employ retired persons who are receiving Social Security benefits.
 Persons younger than full retirement age may have their Social Security retirement benefits cut if they earn more than a specified amount.
 Full retirement age (the age at which you are entitled to full retirement benefits) for persons born in 1943-1954 is 66 years.
 If you are under full retirement age for the entire year, \$1 is deducted from your benefit payments for every \$2 you earn above the annual limit.
-For 2023 that limit is \$21,240.
+That limit is \$21,240 for 2023 and \$22,320 for 2024.
 In the year you reach full retirement age, your monthly benefit payments are reduced by \$1 for every \$3 you earn above a different limit.
-For 2023 that limit is \$56,520 (\$4,710 per month) but only earnings before the month you reach full retirement age are counted. - Will Congress give ministers another opportunity to revoke an exemption from Social Security?
+For 2023 that limit is \$56,520 (\$4,710 per month) and in 2024 it is \$59,520 (\$4,960 per month) but only earnings before the month you reach full retirement age are considered for the benefit reduction.
+Starting in the month you reach full retirement age, earnings no longer create a reduction in your Social Security benefits.
+However, the determination of the reduction in benefits due to earnings most likely affects the amount of benefits paid in a following year, since there is no ability for the determination of the reduction amount to be made at the point of earnings.

+- Will Congress give ministers another opportunity to revoke an exemption from Social Security?
 It does not look likely, at least for now.
-No legislation is pending that would provide ministers with this option.

-• In March 2019 a three-judge panel of a federal appeals court (the Seventh Circuit Court of Appeals) unanimously affirmed the constitutionality of the ministers' housing allowance.
+A bill was introduced in the US House of Representatives in October of 2023, but it had not advanced at the time of this publication. - In March 2019 a three-judge panel of a federal appeals court (the Seventh Circuit Court of Appeals) unanimously affirmed the constitutionality of the ministers' housing allowance.
 Gaylor v.
 Mnuchin, 919 F.3d 420 (7th Cir.
 2019).
-No further legal challenges to the housing allowance occurred in 2022.
+No further legal challenges to the housing allowance occurred in 2023.